 Changes of room assignments are permitted according to the guidelines outlined in the Residence Hall Policies and Procedures Handbook.
-If a student completes an unauthorized room change, that student will be required to return to their originally assigned space, may be denied the opportunity to participate in any other room changes, and will be assessed a \$25.00 administrative charge.
+If a student completes an unauthorized room change, that student will be required to return to his/her originally assigned space, may be denied the opportunity to participate in any other room changes, and will be assessed a \$25.00 administrative charge.

-If the unit occupied is an ADA-accessible unit, and the student is not disabled in a manner which requires them to have a disabled-accessible unit, the student agrees to transfer to a non-disabled-accessible unit if the accessible unit is needed for a disabled student.
+If the unit occupied is a disabled-accessible unit, and the student is not disabled in a manner which requires him or her to have a disabled-accessible unit, the student agrees to transfer to a non-disabled-accessible unit if the accessible unit is needed for a disabled student.